cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 4. Process the outputs of that task.
 5. If more tasks are outstanding, return to step 3.

 ### Creating a Manager Object

-To begin, you must import the TaskVine library, and then create a Manager object.
+To begin, you must import the TaskVine module, and then create a Manager object.
 You may specific a specific port number to listen on like this:

 === "Python"
     ```python
-    # Import the taskvine library
+    # Import the taskvine module
     import taskvine as vine

     # Create a new manager listening on port 9123